 Below is a list of the required courses for the MBB major and a suggested time table for when most students choose to take the courses.
 In addition to the required core courses that all MBB students must take, the Department of Molecular Biology and Biochemistry offers two course options to students to fulfill the requirements for the major.
-We strongly encourage those students who are interested in biophysical questions and research to take Course Option I, which requires Physical Chemistry and Multivariable Calculus to fulfill their requirements for the MBB major.
-MBB students considering a minor in Chemistry are encouraged to take Course Option I with the Physical Chemistry courses because it will fulfill their minor requirements.
-Course Option II is intended to expose MBB students to different current topics in molecular biology and biochemistry.
+Course Option I is intended to expose MBB students to different current topics in molecular biology and biochemistry.
+Students with a strong math background, who are interested in biophysical questions and research are recommended to take Course Option II, which requires Physical Chemistry and Multivariable Calculus to fulfill their requirements for the MBB major.
+MBB students considering a minor in Chemistry are encouraged to take Course Option II with the Physical Chemistry courses because it will fulfill their minor requirements.

 - 01:160:327-328 Physical Chemistry (3,3) (requires 01:640:251 as a prerequisite) or 01:160:341-342 Physical Chemistry: Biochemical Systems (3,3)

 - 01:640:251 Multivariable Calculus (4) (Calculus 640:151,152 are required for this course)

 - One 3-credit elective course offered by the Department of Molecular Biology and Biochemistry.

 General Biology ( 119:115,116,117) or Introduction to Research (694:215) (only for Honors students with AP Biology credits) or Introduction to Research (694:214) (only for students with AP Biology credits)